Bhargav43/GitEasyPull/README.md

 -------: | :-------------: | :---------
 1 | GitHub Account | As the git allows the users to access (pull or clone) the open-source repos of others, a login to registered account is a must.
 2 | Git Bash | The Git Bash is a command line intrepretter of Git.
 This is required as the command in the below program is executed in bash directly in order to avoid slowness of data fetch using web-scrapping.
-3 | Internet Connection | This is required is most part of program when it checks whether URL is valid and while pulling the repo to local.
+3 | Internet Connection | This is required as most part of program when it checks whether URL is valid and while pulling the repo to local.

 ## Imported Modules :package:
 Sn | **Module** | **Type** | **Version**